openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 configuration options not available with the more constrained puppetlabs-openstack modules.

-The manifests in the Openstack module can serve as an example of how to use these base building block to compose custom deployments.
+The manifests in the OpenStack module can serve as an example of how to use these base building block to compose custom deployments.

     <module_path>/openstack/manifests/{all,controller,compute}.pp